-The culmination of eight years of research, thousands of air miles, and numerous exhibitions and workshops, the Reprogramming the City book is now available.
+The culmination of a decade of research and numerous exhibitions and workshops, the Reprogramming the City book is now available.
 The book features 44 urban repurposing projects from 17 countries showing how existing urban infrastructure, surfaces and systems can be reused and adapted for new use.

 From billboards in Lima, Peru (above), repurposed to generate fresh drinking water to bus stops in northern Sweden transformed to boost the mental health of commuters during dark winter months, Reprogramming the City reveals the hidden abilities contained in existing city structures to improve life for urban residents through adaptive reuse and repurposing.

-Reprogramming the City presents innovative and inspiring ways in which urban elements are being reimagined for new use; revealing what can happen when everyday urban objects transformed with the simple question, “What if this did more…”.
+Reprogramming the City presents innovative and inspiring ways for adaptive reuse and repurposing urban objects; revealing what can happen when everyday urban objects transformed with the simple question, “What if this did more…”.